emustudio/emuStudio/docs/_documentation/user/_doc/altair8800/as-z80.md

         ADD2: dw FILL          ; B43E (assume FILL is 3EB4H)
         ADD3: dw 3C01H, 3CAEH  ; 013CAE3C

-=== Including other source files
+## Including other source files

 It is both useful and good practice to write modular programs.
-According to the https://en.wikipedia.org/wiki/Don't_repeat_yourself[DRY] principle the repetitive parts of the program should be refactored out into functions or modules.
+According to the [DRY][dry]{:target="_blank"} principle the repetitive parts of the program should be refactored out into functions or modules.
 Functionally similar groups of these functions or modules can be put into a library, reusable in other programs.

-The pseudoinstruction `include` exists for the purpose of including already written source code into the current program.
-The pseudoinstruction is defined as follows:
+The pseudo-instruction `include` exists for the purpose of including already written source code into the current program.
+The pseudo-instruction is defined as follows:

         INCLUDE "[filename]"

 where `[filename]` is a relative or absolute path to the file which will be included, enclosed in double-quotes.
 The file can include other files, but there must not be defined circular includes (compiler will complain).

 The current compilation address (denoted by `$` variable) after the include will be updated about the binary size of the included file.

 The namespace of the current program and the included file is *shared*.
 It means that labels or variables with the same name in the current program and the included file are prohibited.
 Include file "sees" everything in the current program as it was its part.

-Example:
+### Example

 Let `a.asm` contains: